neondatabase/website/content/docs/guides/read-replica-guide.md

     - role: `daniel`
     - password:`<pasword>`
     - hostname: `ep-mute-rain-952417.us-east-2.aws.neon.tech`
-    - database name: `neondb`
+    - database name: `neondb`.
+This ihe default Neon database.
+Your database name may differ.

-    When you use this connection string, you are connecting to the read replica.
+    When you use a read-only connection string, you are connecting to a read replica.
 No write operations are permitted on this connection.

 ## Viewing read replicas